ualibraries/ual-geoblacklight/README.md

 $ ./start-me-up.sh
 ```

-The GOB app is installed automatically if it does not already exist.
+The GBL app is installed automatically if it does not already exist.
 This will take a little while and the server is still not started.
-A list of dependencies should print out as the GOB is installed.
+A list of dependencies should print out as the GBL is installed.
 All data that matters to the app is statefully preserved on the host machine in the `./app` directory.
-The GOB RoR app will be in `./app/app` (Yes, two apps for the price of one!)
+The GBL RoR app will be in `./app/app` (Yes, two apps for the price of one!)

 Build scripts set up Apache ZooKeeper and Solr decoupled to propagate search configuration and data in "cloud mode".
 Search data is located in Docker volumes on startup.